-As for history, Hydra had plenty of modern glories to celebrate, as a key center of the Greek Revolution.
+As for history, Hydra had plenty of modern glories to celebrate, as it was a key center of the Greek Revolution.
 But conventional wisdom made it clear that Hydra had been “absent” from history in prior eras.

 I had not the time, in the deep throes of a banking career in a dysfunctional pre-crisis era, to contemplate a more holistic story of Hydra, one that was being discovered, albeit with little fanfare.